keymaerad/KeYmaeraD/doc/tutorial.md

 The default number of workers is the number of available processors on your machine, determined by a call to `Runtime.getRuntime().availableProcessors()`.
 This command will launch these workers as subprocesses.
+It is important that you do not start more workers than the number of instances of Mathematica you are authorized to run simultaneously.
+Otherwise, KeYmaeraD will deadlock as it waits for Mathematica to load.

 You may also start workers manually with the "runworker" command: